woocommerce/woocommerce-admin/src/RemoteInboxNotifications/README.md

 ```

 ### Fail
 This just returns a false value.
+This is useful if you want to keep a specification around, but don't want it displayed.

 ```
 {